Did you know that an average human’s attention span has fallen to 8 seconds?

 Moreover, they also mentioned the products that are on sale to attract their user to it.
 This was another clever attempt to encourage the reader to make a purchase.

-Here’s another promotional email that caught our attention in 2021.
+Here’s another promotional email that caught our attention.

 This is one of the most aesthetically pleasing email design that we came across.
 The design itself speaks for the brand identity.

 The stone-like color of the background makes the pictures of their products pretty eye-pleasing.
 Also, it has minimal and necessary written content so that the readers don’t get distracted from the impressive images.